booch/presentations/proposals/RailsConf/2015/how_http_works.md

 This can have major consequences for caching, so we'll take a look at how caching works, and what we can do to influence how our content gets cached.

-Finally, we'll take a peak at HTTP/2, which ws just recently published.
+Finally, we'll take a peak at HTTP/2, which was just recently published.

 Pitch
 -----

 I've given this as a 45-minute presentation at the local Ruby users group.
-I've also given an unabridged (2-part, over 3 hours total) version at the local LUG.
+I've also given an unabridged (2-part, over 3 hours total) version at the local LUG, with lots of interaction with the audience.
-So I could also do this as a 3-hour lab; the LUG version was quite hands-on, with lots of interaction with the audience.
+So I think this would work best as a 2-hour lab, but I could extend that as long as 3 hours, compress it to 90 minutes, or do it as a 45-minute standard talk.

 In a previous life, I was a network admin, maintaining firewalls at a Fortune 500 company.
 One of my roles was troubleshooting traffic as it was going through the firewalls.